dd9jn/rfc4880bis/rfc4880bis.md

   This includes the encrypted SHA-1 hash or AEAD tag if the string-to-key usage octet is 254 or 253.

 * Plain or encrypted series of values comprising the secret key material.
-  This is algorithm-specific and described in section [](#algorithm-specific-parts-of-keys).
+  This is algorithm-specific and described in section {{algorithm-specific-parts-of-keys}}.
   Note that if the string-to-key usage octet is 254, a 20-octet SHA-1 hash of the plaintext of the algorithm-specific portion is appended to plaintext and encrypted with it.
   If the string-to-key usage octet is 253, then an AEAD authentication tag is part of that data.